COVID-19 Crisis Fuels Treasury Digital Transformation

 The extended global shutdown of economic activity has had a dramatic impact on liquidity across multiple sectors, not just travel and hospitality.
 Many organizations are facing lower incoming cash flows resulting in the need to hold payables or extend borrowing.
 And the changes in liquidity behavior have a trickle-down effect that could result in many companies becoming insolvent.

-However, this is one area where digital transformation can help.
+However, this is one area where a digital transformation during COVID-19 can help.
 As we are witnessing today, the disruption and increased volatility in the financial markets have demonstrated the need for real-time, digitally-enabled access to liquidity.

 With this, finance and treasury functions have access to real-time insights: